 Let’s be honest, you can trek solo.
 But:

-- Safer – guides know trails and weather.
+- Safer – the guides know the trails and the local weather.

 Final Thoughts